Jesus took Peter, James and John

 In mythic tradition, the mountain is the place where earth touches sky.
 Its summit enters the sphere of eternity and its base is in the mortal world.
 At the mountain top, the divine reveals itself and the human is transformed.
-But, as Joan Chittister reminds us “Real religion is not about transcending life; real religion is about transforming life.”
+We may experience God on the mountain top but more often in the valleys.
 God never meant us to live on the mountaintop.
-We may experience God on the mountain top but more often in the valleys.
 God is with us in the plain, ordinariness of life where we live every day.
 We need not climb the mountains to find God.
 We live always in God’s presence.
 The thing to do is to become aware.

 Try to be open to the places in your life where God is revealed.

 and led them up a high mountain apart by themselves.

 such as no fuller on earth could bleach them.

 Then Elijah appeared to them along with Moses,

 Then Peter said to Jesus in reply,

 “Rabbi, it is good that we are here!